Alejogb1/job-board/blog-data/unit-testing-mfc-ui-applications.md

 Oh and one joke real quick Why was the MFC app always tired Because it had too many windows open.

-Alright that's the gist of it Unit testing MFC isn't a walk in the park but it is doable with a bit of planning and some architectural changes Is it going to be easy No but is it worth it Definitely because otherwise you're signing up for constant debugging hell trust me I know.
+that's the gist of it Unit testing MFC isn't a walk in the park but it is doable with a bit of planning and some architectural changes Is it going to be easy No but is it worth it Definitely because otherwise you're signing up for constant debugging hell trust me I know.